-Baking a nice dessert on the weekend for your friends and family can be very satisfying.
-It isn’t so satisfying when you bake bread and can’t get it out of the pan, though.
+Baking a nice dessert on the weekend for your friends and family can be very satisfying, but it isn’t so satisfying when you bake bread and can’t get it out of the pan.

 If you recently baked zucchini bread, you might have encountered this common issue.
 It’s more common for people to struggle to get the bread out of the pan than many realize.